box/box-developer-changelog/content/2022/03-16-announcing-sdk-supported-versions.md

 # Announcing SDK Supported Versions

-Only the current **major** version of a SDK is supported.
+Starting July 30 2022, only the current **major** version of a SDK will be supported.
 New features, functionality, bug fixes, and security updates will only be added to the current **major** version.